Written by Mary Free, Extension Master Gardener

 The month of March is a good time to talk about the shamrock, a symbol often associated with Ireland and Saint Patrick’s Day.
 In Gaelic, shamrock translates to “seamrag,” which also means trefoil or clover.
 There is some debate over whether this celebrated plant is Trifolium dubium (small hop or yellow clover) or Trifolium repens (white clover), both native to Europe but now widespread in the United States.

 Small hop clover has yellow flower heads and tear-shaped, trifoliate leaves.
 White, v-shaped “watermarks” sometimes distinguish the egg-shaped leaflets of white clover.
 Its tiny, white florets, which appear in ¾” heads, serve as the major nectar source for clover honey.
-When white clover seeds are mixed with grasses, it serves as excellent forage for livestock.
-Many of us, though, know these plants as lawn weeds, through which we searched for four-leafed clovers as children.
+White clover is a nectar plant for a variety of pollinators.
+When its seeds are mixed with grasses, it serves as excellent forage for livestock.
+Although it also makes a lovely natural lawn, many of us remember these plants as lawn weeds, through which we searched for four-leafed clovers as children.

 White clover occasionally produces four leaflets instead of three.
 [Even less frequently, mutations may occur with more than four leaflets.]
 However, there is a plant known as “lucky clover,” on which each and every leaf has four leaflets.
 In fact, it is not a clover at all; Oxalis tetraphylla (iron cross) is in the wood-sorrel family.
 Often purchased as a houseplant, this Mexican native has four, dark green leaflets with maroon centers and pinkish-red flowers.
 Planted outdoors as an ornamental, it prefers sun to part shade and is hardy to Zone 8.
 Although if mulched it might survive a mild winter in Zone 7 (Arlington and Alexandria are in Zone 7A), overwintering the bulbs in a cool place indoors and replanting them in spring is more reliable.
 It also makes a stunning companion to Oxalis triangularis.